jrattanpal/EmailBuilderPoC/README.md

+# Please note that this feature is currently under pilot and is not generally available.

 ## How to setup this component

 - CreateLogMeIn developer account to make API calls to Go To Webinar API: https://developer.logmeininc.com/